Physically Based Simulation¶

 One common use it to have bones come from a previously baked simulation run.
 This makes it possible, say, to bake the result of a previous simulation as a deformable “bone”, and then constrain the next simulation layer to it, using Attachments.
 In this way, one can progressively generate an animation, by layering the muscles, fat, skin, etc. Each of these layers can be a separate solve with the result of the previous layer treated as a deformable bone for the next layer.

 Cloth models thin objects (represented with a triangle mesh), for example: sheets, cloth, membranes.
 Cloth is simulated using the Ziva solver.
-Cloth is suitable for simulation of fascia and skin, but may not be appropriate for clothing because it lacks a self-collision model.
+As of version 1.0, cloth is suitable for simulation of fascia and skin, but may not be appropriate for clothing because it lacks a self-collision model.

 A subtissue defines material properties, muscle fibers, and attachments within another tissue.
 A subtissue does not appear as its own tet mesh in the physical simulation.
 This can be useful for a few different applications.
 The right way to think of subtissues are as a sort of inclusion in the parent tissue.

 Subtissues can be a tool for specifying material properties on the interior of a mesh.
 While material properties are normally smoothly interpolated through the volume of a tissue, one can use a subtissue to specify a discontinuous change to different material properties in the middle of an object.
 For example, perhaps there is a stiff knot in the middle of a muscle.